salvatoluice/Fly-Flix/README.md

 This application was developed by Salvato Luis.

 ## License
-This application is licensed under the MIT license.
+* This application is licensed under the MIT license.
 See the LICENSE file for more information.

 ## Acknowledgments
-This application was developed as part of a React tutorial.
+* This application was developed for a test submission.
-Thanks to the TMDB API for providing movie data.
+* Thanks to the TMDB API for providing movie data.